imagej/imagej.github.io/pages/Troubleshooting.md

 ## The other debug mode

-There is another debug mode, which can be enabled in the  menu, by checking *Debug mode*.
+There is another debug mode, which can be enabled in the {% include bc content="Edit | Options | Misc..." %} menu, by checking *Debug mode*.
 This might reveal different information than using the techniques described above.
 For maximum debugitude, turn on both\!

 ## If ImageJ freezes or hangs